-- Trim the stems from the mushrooms, slice them, and reserve.
+Chop the onion and bell pepper and reserve.
+Mince the garlic and reserve.
+Trim the stems from the mushrooms, slice the caps, and reserve.

-- Add the crushed tomatoes and their juices and bay leaves and stir.
+Add the crushed tomatoes and their juices and bay leaves and stir.
 Simmer on medium to medium-low heat for 10 minutes, stirring often.
 If sauce becomes too thick or begins to stick, pour in a few tablespoons of water.

 Cook the Chicken

-- Pat the chicken breasts dry with paper towels and season on both sides with salt and pepper.
+Pat the chicken breasts dry with paper towels and season on both sides with salt and pepper.

-- Pan fry the chicken in the hot oil, turning over twice (for about 10 minutes total cooking time).
-The chicken should be well-browned on both sides, but might not be completely cooked in the center, which is no cause for concern because it will finish cooking when added to the sauce.
+Pan-fry the chicken in the hot oil, turning over twice (for about 10 minutes total cooking time).
+The chicken should be well browned on both sides but might not be completely cooked in the center, which is no cause for concern because it will finish cooking when added to the sauce.

-- After pan frying the chicken, remove the pan from the heat.
-Remove the chicken breasts to a cutting board and cut them into 1/2-inch-thick slices and return to the pan with tomato sauce.
+After pan-frying the chicken, remove the pan from the heat.
+Remove the chicken breasts to a cutting board, and cut them into 1/2-inch-thick slices, and return to the pan with tomato sauce.
 Stir to coat chicken breasts in tomato sauce.

-- Cover and cook over low heat for 10 minutes.
+Cover and cook over low heat for 10 minutes.
 Taste and add salt and pepper as needed.

-- Serve with rice or potatoes to sop up the delicious sauce.
-Alternatively, make Spanish French fries as the perfect side dish.
+Serve with rice or potatoes to sop up the delicious sauce.
+Alternatively, make Spanish french fries as the perfect side dish.